gabomijares/OOCT/README.md

 CLASSES OF THE GAME

-1. Cars (Base class):
-- Represents the car with name and position, and a virtual method to advance.
+1. Car (Superclass):
+Attributes:
+- Name
+- Position
+- Pit stop time
 Methods:
   - advance(): for moving forward.
   - position(): return the cars current position.
+  - pitStop: for holding cars in pits.
 2. Ferrari (Derived Class):
-- A team who is not the fastest, but consistent and good strategy.
+Attributes:
+- Name: Ferrari
-- Methods:
+- Position
-  - advance(): with low units, but consistent and low range.
-  - pits(): low pits stop time.
+- Pit stop time
+Methods:
+  - advance(): Advances a random number (between 2-6) per turn.
+  - position(): return the cars current position.
+  - pitStop: Holds in pit stop for a random number of turns (between 2-3).
 3. Red Bull (Derived Class):
-- A team who is fast and consistent.
+Attributes:
+- Name: RedBull
-- Methods:
+- Position
-  - advance(): with medium units, and consistent.
-  - pits(): normal pits stop time.
+- Pit stop time
+Methods:
+  - advance(): Advances a random number (between 3-5) per turn.
+  - position(): return the cars current position.
+  - pitStop: Holds in pit stop for a random number of turns (between 1-3).
 4. McLaren (Derived Class):
-- A type of car that advances fast, but unconsistent.
+Attributes:
+- Name: McLaren
-- Methods:
+- Position
-  - advance(): with higher units, but high range.
-  - pits(): slow pits stop time.
+- Pit stop time
+Methods:
+  - advance(): Advances a random number (between 1-7) per turn.
+  - position(): return the cars current position.
+  - pitStop: Holds in pit stop for a random number of turns (between 1-2).
-5. Race Track:
+5. RaceTrack:
-- Manages the track length, initiates the race, and checks the finish line.
+Attributes:
+- Track Length
+- Cars Positions
+- Finish Line
-- Methods:
+Methods:
-  - finishLine(): checks if any car reached the finish line.
-  - greenFlag(): calls advance() for each car in each turn and determines the winner.
+- greenFlag(): calls advance() for each car in each turn.
+- positions(): returns every cars position.
+- finishLine(): checks if any car reached the finish line and determines the winner.

-This game demonstrates inheritance and polymorphism by allowing different types of cars to share a common interface (Cars) but have unique behaviors.
-Each brand (Ferrari, Redbull, McLaren) have their own advance() and pits() implementation, showcasing polymorphic behavior.
+This game demonstrates inheritance and polymorphism by allowing different types of cars to share a common interface (Car) but have unique behaviors.
+Each brand (Ferrari, Redbull, McLaren) have their own advance() and pitStop() implementation, showcasing polymorphic behavior.
 The Race Track class then leverages polymorphism by calling advance() on each Car without needing to know its brand, highlighting the power of C++ OOP principles in creating flexible and scalable code.
 This project is an excellent entry point to C++ concepts and helps in building foundational skills in object-oriented programming.

 UML Diagram: